-"Water is a perfect, reflective acoustic surface," said Duane Nightengale, a counselor-guitarist of Veradale UCC.
-"At campfires, we want campers to participate in singing, which they are more likely to Continued on Page 4
+"Water is a perfect, reflective acoustic surface," said Duane Nightengale, a counselorguitarist of Veradale UCC.
+"At campfires, we want campers to participate in singing, which they are more likely to do if the accompaniment is full and loud enough, so they won't be afraid they will stand out if they sing off key.
+It's okay to be a beginner."